 The sample salinity is calculated from an empirical relationship between salinity and the physical property as determined from a standard solution.
 Refer to the referenced method SM 2520 (2011) for further discussions on these topics.

-Because of its high sensitivity and easy of measurement, the conductivity method is most often used to determine the salinity.
+Because of its high sensitivity and ease of measurement, the conductivity method is most often used to determine salinity.
 (Note – using a hydrometer to measure the density or the specific gravity to obtain an approximate salinity value is not recommended for reporting purposes.)

 Equipment and Supplies